oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 ==================================================

-Decision Forest (DF) :capterm:`classification` and :capterm:`regression` algorithms are based on an ensemble of tree-structured classifiers, which are known as :ref:`decision trees <decision_tree>`.
+Decision Forest (DF) :capterm:`classification` and :capterm:`regression` algorithms are based on an ensemble of tree-structured classifiers, which are known as :ref:`decision trees <dt>`.
 Decision forest is built using the general technique of bagging, a bootstrap aggregation, and a random choice of features.
 For more details, see [Breiman84]_ and [Breiman2001]_.